-- 1. The income must be continuing from the same source after he or she obtains lawful permanent resident status; and - 2.
+- 1. The income must be accrued or earned from employment in a lawful enterprise or other lawful source and from employment that is authorized under 8CFR 274a.12 and will continue from the same source after he or she obtains lawful permanent resident status; and - 2.
 The intending immigrant must currently live with you in your residence.

-Evidence must be provided to support both requirements, however, an intending immigrant whose income is being used to meet the income requirement does not need to complete Form I-864A, Contract Between Sponsor and Household Member, unless the intending immigrant has a spouse and/or children immigrating with him or her.
-In this instance, the contract relates to support for the spouse and/or children.
+Evidence must be provided to support both requirements, however, an intending immigrant whose income is being used to meet the income requirement does not need to execute Form I-864A unless the intending immigrant has a spouse and/or children immigrating with him or her.
+In this instance, the Form I-864 relates to support for the spouse and/or children.